iVantage/ivh-model/README.md

 # IVH Model

-> Simple models for JavaScript
+> Models for JavaScript

-Super light weight and largerly inspired by ExtJS data models.
+Super lightweight and largerly inspired by ExtJS data models.

 ## License